s-esposito/mega-sam/README.md

 # MegaSaM

-# This repository is still in the process of being uploaded, please stand by.
+# 🚧 This repository is still not done being uploaded, please stand by. 🚧

 [Project Page]() | [Paper]()